Dublin Core and Item Type Metadata descriptions

 The SUBJECT term asks you to include subject terms that can be used to help searchers find your collection items.
 These can be formal subjects that the Library of Congress or other authoritative subject term sources.
 Go to the website below and put in a subject term to see what they recommend.

-If you have keywords that you want to be able to search that don't fit into a subject category, put them under "tags".
-The tag words are all searchable.
+**If you have keywords that you want to be able to search that don't fit into a subject category, add them as 'tags' on the last metadata page.
+The tag words are all searchable.**

 The CREATOR term is the author, editor, photographer, originating organization or artist, etc. Names of creators should list the last name first, followed by a comma, and then the first name.
 (Smith, Charles M).
 If you don't know who the creator is, put "unknown" in the box.